sparkflows/sparkflows-docs/docs/operations/performance/server-processes.rst

-Performance
+Server Processes
 =====

-Fire Insights performance can be increase if the machine memory is high and not being used:
+Fire Insights has a server process on each VM and also helper processes running on the machine.

-Fire UI
+Fire Server
 ++++

-By default fire-ui maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``
+By default the fire server maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``

 you can increase maximum to ``-Xmx8192m``

-above parameter can be updated in ``run-fire-server.sh`` and restrt the Fire server
+above parameter can be updated in ``run-fire-server.sh`` and restart the Fire server

 ::

     nohup ${JAVA} -Dloader.path="fire-server-lib/"  -Dloader.debug=true -Dcom.amazonaws.sdk.disableCertChecking=true -Dlogging.config=file:./conf/logback-spring.xml -Xmx2548m -Xms1356m -XX:+CMSClassUnloadingEnabled -jar ./app/fire-ui.jar   --spring.config.name=application,db,sso.saml,keystore,ldap --spring.config.location=file:./conf/  > /dev/null &

-Fire
+Helper Processes
 ++++

+The Fire Server spawns helper processes.
+These can be Java/Scala processes or Pythong processes.

 By default fire maximum and minimum memory allocated is ``-Xmx2548m -Xms1356m``